Faculty and Staff

 Ph.D., Library and Information Studies, Florida State University

-Prior to joining the University of South Carolina, Dr. Kim Thompson had academic roles at the University of St. Catherine in St. Paul, MN; the University of Missouri-Columbia; and Charles Sturt University, Wagga Wagga, NSW (Australia).
+US Fulbright (Honduras), and academic roles at the University of St. Catherine in St. Paul, MN; the University of Missouri-Columbia; and Charles Sturt University, Wagga Wagga, NSW (Australia)

-Thompson's work contributes to the body of Library and Information Studies research with a principle focus on the relationship between information access and social inclusion.
+Dr. Kim Thompson's research contributes to the field of Library and Information Science with a principle focus on the relationship between information access and social inclusion.
 This relationship has been the focus of the qualitative research she has conducted in the United States, Australia, Chile and India.
 Her research uses critical inquiry of current information policy and historical and qualitative methods to examine conceptualizations of digital inclusion, information access and information poverty.
 She does research in English and Spanish and presents research findings and publishes in both languages.

 Funded Grants and Research